rob0tster/secret-santa/README.md

 export API_TOKEN=<API TOKEN>
 export DOMAIN=DOMAIN` ex. `the-north-pole.lol
 ```
-If not set, you'll be prompted for them as well
+- If not set, you'll be prompted for them as well

 ### Prerequisites
-You'll need to have gmail SMTP or Mailgun/a domain set up
+You'll need to have gmail SMTP or Mailgun/a domain set up as discussed above

 ### Installation